rvfieldguide.com RV Field Guide

 ⏱ 30–45 min

+The only rule that matters.
 Always dump black tank before gray tank.
 Gray water acts as a final rinse through your sewer hose.
 Reverse the order and your hose stays dirty.

 Before You Drive to the Dump Station

-• Check tank levelsuse your tank monitor panel (if less than half full on black, consider waiting)
+• Check tank levelsUse your tank monitor panel; if less than half full on black, consider waiting

-• Locate dump station at your campground (ask at check-in, or use RV LIFE app)
+• Locate dump station at your campgroundAsk at check-in or use the RV LIFE app

-• Know what supplies you need before you drive: sewer hose, clear elbow, glovesBuy ↗
+• Know what supplies you need before you driveSewer hose, clear elbow, gloves

+Tank Monitor Reality Check.
 Most built-in monitors read wrong after a few uses — sensors get coated and read "full" when they're not.
 Use the monitor as a rough guide.
 When in doubt, dump if you've been there 2–3 days.

 Step 1 — Gear Up